wind-tempest/wind/docs/Build.md

 - NASM (for compiling .ASM files)
 - Clang (for compiling .C files)
 - Make (for compiling using the automatic way)
-- Ninja (fast and minimal build system for parallel and incremental builds)

 ## Building